Zuehlke/hackzurich-docs/RaspberrySetup.md

 - *6* x slow followed by a short pause,
 - ...

-To change the SSID and Password it is necessary to mount the SD card and change the settings in /etc/wpa_supplicant/wpa_supplicant.conf
+If necessary the SSID and Password can be changed by mounting the SD card on a Linux computer and changing the settings in /etc/wpa_supplicant/wpa_supplicant.conf.
+Alternatively the Serial Console can be used.

 ### Login
 Default user is `pi`, default password is `raspberry`